Introducing Mt Laurel’s Community Garden

 Mt Laurel was created with a vision of a community designed in concert with nature.
 The new Community Garden extends that vision as a place for Mt Laurel residents to contribute to and enjoy the fruits of their labor – or rather plants, herbs, and vegetables.

-Located next to the tennis courts, the Community Garden site plan was designed by landscape architect and Mt Laurel resident, David Brush.
+Located on Kessler Avenue, the Community Garden site plan was designed by landscape architect and Mt Laurel resident, David Brush.
 Surrounded by a beautiful picket fence, raised garden beds and hardscaped pathways create a peaceful garden atmosphere.

 In appreciation of hosting the 2016 Southern Living Idea House, Southern Living donated the Vernacular Garden Shed that anchors the garden.
 Designed by Eric Moser for James Hardie, the Garden Shed offers a charming place for storing gardening supplies or taking in the views from the porch.
 Read Southern Living’s article featuring Mt Laurel’s Vernacular Garden Shed here.

 Then, on a sunny day in mid-November, as if by magic, the Community Garden site was transformed into a beautiful Native Plant Teaching Garden beside the Community Vegetable Garden.
 But far from magic, the new garden plantings are the result of careful planning and a lot of hard work by members of the Mt Laurel Garden Group with the native plants and Scott Stone with the vegetable garden, along with the help of funds contributed by EBSCO and the Garden Group.

 The Garden Group planted and will maintain the four boxes containing native plants and shrubs in front of the gate and a center bed containing an all-seasons wildflower garden and bird bath.
 The remaining boxes in the garden are filled with vegetables and herbs and are managed by Mt Laurel resident Scott Stone and community volunteers.